(Odonata: Aeshnidae), a dragonfly at 98 km/h

 |Best "new" man

-orbicollis, a burying beetle, participate in all activities, remain with
+orbicollis, a burying beetle, participates in all activities, remains with

 the brood throughout development, and can take over all parenting